Pregnancy category

 The pregnancy category of a medication is an assessment of the risk of fetal injury due to the pharmaceutical, if it is used as directed by the mother during pregnancy.
 It does not include any risks conferred by pharmaceutical agents or their metabolites in breast milk.

 Every drug has specific information listed in its product literature.
 The British National Formulary used to provide a table of drugs to be avoided or used with caution in pregnancy, and did so using a limited number of key phrases, but now Appendix 4 (which was the Pregnancy table) has been removed.
 Appendix 4 is now titled "Intravenous Additives".
-However, information that was previously available in the former Appendix 4 (pregnancy) and Appendix 5 (breast feeding) is now available in the individual drug monographs.
+However, information that was previously available in the former Appendix 4 (pregnancy) and Appendix 5 (breastfeeding) is now available in the individual drug monographs.

 United States

 American law requires that certain drugs and biological products must be labelled very specifically.
 Title 21, Part 201.57 (9)(i) of the Code of Federal Regulations lists specific requirements regarding the labeling of drugs with respect to their effects on pregnant populations, including a definition of a "pregnancy category".
 These rules are enforced by the Food and Drug Administration.

 To supplement this information, the FDA publishes additional rules regarding pregnancy and lactation labeling.

 The FDA does not regulate labeling for all hazardous and non-hazardous substances.
-Many substances, including alcohol, are widely known to cause serious hazards to pregnant people and their fetuses, including fetal alcohol syndrome.
+Many substances, including alcohol, are widely known to cause serious hazards to pregnant women and their fetuses, including fetal alcohol syndrome.
 Many other pollutants and hazardous materials are similarly known to cause reproductive harm.
 However, some of these substances are not subject to drug labeling laws, and are therefore not assigned a "Pregnancy Category" per 21 CFR 201.57.

 One characteristic of the FDA definitions of the pregnancy categories is that the FDA requires a relatively large amount of high-quality data on a pharmaceutical for it to be defined as Pregnancy Category A. As a result of this, many drugs that would be labelled as safe in other countries are allocated to Category C by the FDA.